Gambe

-Gambe, a village in Tola-Binyeri District of the Mayo-Belwa local government area of Adamawa State in the North Eastern region of Nigeria, is an ancient settlement dating back to about the seventeenth century about 1750AD.
-Founded by Gangve the first Chief of Gambe.
-From whose name is derived the Corrupted pronunciation Gambe.
-The town is not to be confused with Gombe, Gombe State.
+Gambe is a village in Tola-Binyeri District of the Mayo-Belwa local government area of Adamawa State in north east Nigeria.

-Gambe Village is in Gangfada Ward.
-Gambe has 6 polling unit out of twelve in the ward.
-Currently a Village is headed by the Traditional Council Village Head who is Under the Leadership of the District Head at Tola Headquarters of Tola-Binyeri District.
+The settlement was founded 1750 by Gangve, the first Chief of Gambe.

-The village mostly settled by small scale farmers produce agricultural produce such as Groundnuts, Irish Potatoes, Pear, Mango, Palm Kernel, Mountain Honey and many other rear species of plants like Atile, etc. The main market day is every Saturday of the week where all sort of local produce as well as manufactured products are sold to buyers.
+Gambe is in Gangfada Ward.
+Gambe has six of the twelve polling units in the ward.
+It is headed by the Traditional Council Village Head under the leadership of the District Head at Tola Headquarters of Tola-Binyeri District.

 Geography

 Gambe is an ancient settlement located on the northern fringes of the Sebshi Mountain ranges in Adamawa State of Nigeria.
 The village is located near the confluence of River 'Jara' and River 'Boghdu'.
 The now merged rivers pass through places like Baleri Noppi, Pola, etc. the river is a tributary of the Benue River.
 The originally spring waters flow from the mountain peaks down to Gambe at the foot of the mountain were the two rivers meet before flowing Northwards to the Benue River through Ngurore town in Yola south.